International Olympiad in Artificial Intelligence: Regional Olympiads in Artificial Intelligence

-Founders
+Founding and partnerships

 The IOAI was founded by the LERAI Foundation, with members Lora Dineva, Elena Marinova, Rositsa Dekova, Aleksandar Velinov, and Iva Gumnishka.
-The Olympiad collaborates with renowned scientists from leading universities to develop its competition tasks.
-IOAI's partners and sponsors include institutions, NGOs, and companies worldwide.
+The Olympiad has received support from international technology and financial companies and academic institutions.
+Global partners of the 2026 edition included IMC, Jane Street, Google, Huawei, Galbot, Hudson River Trading (HRT), Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), and DeepInfra.

 Governance

 The current IOAI board consists of: